wvpv/dadverbs/Dadverbs.md

 9. <a id="7:9"></a> Sometimes it's difficult to be sincere when you're disparaged by someone ignorant.
 Chalk it up to them not knowing any better.
 You've been in that position before.
 10. <a id="7:10"></a> As the old Russian saying goes, "doveryai, no proveryai" -- trust, but verify.
 11. <a id="7:11"></a> At some point, everyone has learned to wipe their own butt.
 12. <a id="7:12"></a> Don't discount the process of getting there.
-The end result often isn't as lasting as what go you there.
+The end result often isn't as lasting as what got you there.

 ## 8. The Internet <a id="8"></a>